RetroPie/RetroPie-Docs/docs/DICE.md

 up lr-dice for the correct game.

-Place your arcade ROMS in either:
+Place your arcade ROMs in either:
 ```shell
 /home/pi/RetroPie/roms/arcade
 ```